sjbalint/NOAA_archive/README.md

-# SWMP
+# NOAA Archival data
-Download all SWMP data from NEERS
+Download as much NOAA data as we can